-Having secured a good Kung fu foundation in their Beginner Level training, Deam Team members meet a couple of times per week, outside of normal classes to learn, practice and prepare for upcoming Demonstrations, for example Chinese New Year celebrations.
+Having secured a good Kung fu foundation in their Beginner Level training, Demo Team members meet a couple of times per week, outside of regular classes, to learn, practice, and prepare for upcoming Demonstrations, for example, Chinese New Year celebrations.

 When does the DT meet?

 A Brief History

 Throughout his martial arts career, Sifu Kiessling has given many Kung Fu demonstrations, by himself, with his Sifu, with his fellow students, with his students.

 He’s given them at a variety of locations: local public and private high schools and colleges, for various news media, tournaments, local community fundraising events, martial art school openings, friendly exchanges with fellow martial artists, meetups, and more.

 And as you may have guessed, for a variety of celebratory gatherings.

 During his time with PATHS Atlanta Kung Fu, Sifu Kiessling has continued the Demonstrations tradition.